DaveFlater/DRD/README.md

 Range (0 to ∞) s<br>
 Default 0.01 s

-An indication of the rate at which DRD lowers the gain in response to increases in the volume of the input.
+An indication of the rate at which DRD responds to increases in the volume of the input.
 It is an exponential process.
-The attack is the time for the gain to respond to 1 − 1/e or approximately 63% of an increase of input level.
+The attack is the time to respond to 1 − 1/e or approximately 63% of an increase of input level.

 ### Decay

 Range (0 to ∞) s<br>
 Default 0.5 s

-An indication of the rate at which DRD increases the gain in response to decreases in the volume of the input.
+An indication of the rate at which DRD responds to decreases in the volume of the input.
 It is an exponential process.
-The decay is the time for the gain to respond to 1 − 1/e or approximately 63% of a decrease of input level.
+The decay is the time to respond to 1 − 1/e or approximately 63% of a decrease of input level.

 ## Example uses